google/syzkaller/docs/syzbot.md

 **Note**: all commands must start from beginning of the line.

 **Note**: please keep at least `syzkaller-bugs@googlegroups.com` mailing list in CC.
 It serves as a history of what happened with each bug report.
-Keepint the main kernel mailing list (e.g. `linux-kernel@vger.kernel.org `) in CC is useful as well so that it's searchable in those archives as well.
+Keeping the main kernel mailing list (e.g. `linux-kernel@vger.kernel.org `) in CC is useful as well so that it's searchable in those archives as well.